rnb3ds/docs-site/docs/en/httpc/api-reference/options.md

 func WithOnResponse(callback func(resp ResponseMutator) error) RequestOption
 ```

-Registers a post-response callback.
-Multiple can be chained and execute in the order added.
+Registers a post-receive callback.
+Multiple callbacks can be chained and execute in the order added.

 ```go
 result, err := client.Get(url,